 Volunteers will have the opportunity to travel to a rural area outside of Cuzco.
-This will allow you to see firsthand the stark contrast with the schools in the city, and also see the great need of these communities.
-There, you will build Lorena stoves (with adobe!)
-And possibly help with maintenance projects at a local school.
+This will allow us to see firsthand the stark contrast with the schools in the city, and also see the great need of these communities.
+There, we will build Lorena stoves (with adobe!) and possibly help with maintenance projects at a local school.
 You will have the opportunity to come into people's homes and communities in a very close and meaningful way, one that other visitors to Peru rarely get a chance to see.
-Certain climate conditions may hinder the ability to reach these rural areas at times and specific material for such projects may not always be readily available to proceed with such specific tasks.
-In these situations the coordinator will have organized an alternative option for such situation